rsanche4/Raccoon-Engine/README.md

 - **Java Development Kit (JDK)** - Install the latest JDK for your operating system
 - **Eclipse IDE for Java Developers** - Download from [eclipse.org](https://www.eclipse.org/downloads/)
-- **Windows Operating System (Optional)** - The project has only natives-windows jogl jars for the graphics to run.
-However, you can download the specifics for your OS from their website.

 #### Installation Steps